arzuuyar/pbvs_schrodinger/README.md

 - Copy your protein structure to a folder in your folder on HPCC.
 Enter the command given below to convert ".pdb" file into ".mae" file (Maestro):

-$SCHRODINGER/utilities/prepwizard -WAIT -fix receptor.pdb rec_prep.mae
+$SCHRODINGER/utilities/prepwizard -WAIT -fix receptor.pdb receptor_prep.mae

 ### 5.2.
 Ligand Preparation: